 These are just a few of the potential causes of injuries that might qualify for a personal injury claim.
 In the example of our nursing home medication error, this constitutes a potential claim if your loved one was harmed due to an error in dispensing their medication by someone on staff from the nursing home.

 If you believe this to be the case, the first step you should follow is consulting an attorney who has experience dealing with personal injury cases.
-Our lawyers at the Law Offices of Samuel I. Kane have an extensive background in handling personal injury claims.
+Our lawyers at the Law Office of Samuel I. Kane have an extensive background in handling personal injury claims.

 Once you have consulted with the attorney, he will then need to acquire the medical records for your relative in order to determine whether or not you have a case.